 The global counterfeit market is booming.
 It generated some $460 billion in 2026 and seems to be extending into just about every corner of retail.
 We typically associate knockoff goods with high-end fashion brands like Rolex, Louis Vuitton, Chanel, etc. But there seem to be cheap, fake versions of just about every consumer good, including vapes.
 As the worldwide interest in vaping grows, along with the demand for more luxurious and high-end vapes, so too does the counterfeit market.
+And when a vape is a knock-off, it can really be harmful to your health.

-Identifying a fake vape isn’t a whole lot different from identifying a fake handbag or watch.
+Identifying when a vape is a knock-off isn’t a whole lot different from identifying a fake handbag or watch.
 Good knockoffs look a lot like the real thing but feel and perform much differently.
 This is the reason why many sellers are able to get away with selling them online without any issues.
 A lookalike vape, like a lookalike designer bag, is made with low-quality replica materials, usually in China.
 The difference between a fake bag and a fake vape is that one could (literally) blow up in your face.

 If you believe that you’ve accidentally purchased a clone vape, do not use it.
 These products are flimsy, dangerous and often unregulated, so it’s not worth the risk.
 Here’s how to tell you’ve bought a knockoff vape.